mikhail-poda/mikhail-poda.github.io/etc/about-language-learnig.md

 Hebrew grammar is quite simple.
 Some aspects, like the verb system, are more of an interesting feature, while others, such as irregular plurals, are better treated as part of vocabulary.

 ## Listening and Reading
 These two skills are often combined, especially now that most YouTube videos include transcriptions.
-Below is a list of online resources I use for listening and reading.
+[Here](/learning-resources.md) is a list of online resources I use for listening and reading.

-[Hebrew Time](https://hebrewtime.squarespace.com/) Many episodes about life in Israel.

-[Piece of Hebrew](https://www.youtube.com/@PieceofHebrew/videos) Many episodes about life in Israel.

-[הדרך הקלה](https://www.youtube.com/@ezway) Interesting and intellectual content presented in simple language.

-[באים אל הפרופסורים](https://www.youtube.com/@AlexTseitlin) Features many interviews and lectures.

-[חדשון בעברית קלה](https://hadshon.edu.gov.il/) Short daily news in easy Hebrew